kozleo/Stability-Papers/StabilityRefs.md

 ## Technical
 * On Contraction Analysis For Nonlinear Systems - Slotine & Lohmiller
+* An observation regarding systems which converge to steady states for all constant inputs, yet become chaotic with periodic inputs

 ## Comp/Theory Neuro
 * Stability Conditions for Nonlinear Continuous Neural Nets- Matsuoka